XrXr/xrxr.github.io/content/post/strict-aliasing.md

     ret
 ```

 Ah ha!
-By default, when GCC gets to use the power granted to it by the standard, it can assume
+By default, when GCC gets to use the power granted to it by the
-that the `short` accesses have no effect on `unsigned` accesses,
+standard, it can assume that `short` writes have no effect on `unsigned` reads,
 but `-fno-strict-aliasing` tells GCC to forget about that part of the standard.

 The [bug report guide for GCC](https://gcc.gnu.org/bugs/) has a section about about `-fno-strict-aliasing`,